-In my podcast series Barbara London Calling, I’m hosting conversations with pioneering and up-and-coming artists from around the world.
-Together we’re exploring what motivates and inspires these artists, what technologies they use in their unusually varied practices, and how they see the world as artists working at the forefront of technology and creativity.
+In my podcast series Barbara London Calling, I host conversations with pioneering and up-and-coming artists from all over the world.
+Together we explore what motivates and inspires these artists, what technologies they use in their unusually varied practices, and how they see the world as artists working at the forefront of technology and creativity.

 Why did I create this series?
 In 1974, I founded the video-media exhibition and collection programs at the Museum of Modern Art in New York—the first program of its kind at a major museum.
 More recently I wrote Video/Art: The First Fifty Years, published by Phaidon, which surveys the first half century of video art.

 But I wanted to go deeper into the past, present and uncharted future of video-media art.
 In the two seasons of my podcast series, I explore the kind of art that belongs to the here and now, as it continues to evolve with technology, with the times and with us, its users.

 Hover over the Podcast tab in the navigation bar to see individual episodes, including full transcripts of each episode and links to the works discussed.